Qualcomm: Recent disputes

 ParkerVision filed a lawsuit against Qualcomm in July 2011 alleging that it infringed on seven ParkerVision patents related to converting electromagnetic radio signals to lower frequencies.
 A $173 million jury verdict against Qualcomm was overturned by a judge.

 In November 2013, the China National Development and Reform Commission initiated an anti-trust investigation into Qualcomm's licensing division.
 The Securities and Exchange Commission also started an investigation into whether Qualcomm breached antibribery laws through its activities in China.
 The Chinese regulator raided Qualcomm's Chinese offices in August 2013.
 The dispute was settled in 2015 for $975 million.

 In late 2016 The Korea Fair Trade Commission alleged Qualcomm abused a "dominant market position" to charge cell phone manufacturers excessive royalties for patents and limit sales to companies selling competing semiconductor products.
 The regulator gave Qualcomm a fine of $854 million, which the company said it will appeal.
+Eventually, Qualcomm lost the case in Supreme Court of the Republic of Korea in 2023, causing to enact the fine in force.

-In April 2017, Qualcomm paid an $814.9 million settlement with BlackBerry as a refund for prepaid licensing fees.
+In April 2017, Qualcomm paid an $814.9 million settlement to BlackBerry as a refund for prepaid licensing fees.

 In October 2017, Taiwan's Fair Trade Commission fined Qualcomm another $773 million.
 In late 2018 Qualcomm paid a settlement to Taiwan for $93 million in fines and a promise to spend $700 million in the local Taiwan economy.

+In October 2025, as part of an anti-trust investigation into Qualcomm, China's market regulator said that the company said it did not notify the agency when it acquired Israeli auto-chip design company Autotalks despite having been informed that the deal required the agency's approval and telling it that the company would not pursue the merger.
+Several media outlets including CNBC, The Wall Street Journal, Reuters, Barrons, and more speculated that the investigation was part of trade discussions between the US and China.